switchupcb/disgo/_contribution/CONTRIBUTING.md

 #### Running Tests

 Use `go test` to run the tests in the current directory.
 Use `go test ./<dir>` to run tests in a given directory (from the current directory).
-Use [Github Action Workflow Files](/.github/workflows/) to find the correct test command for a module.
+Use [Github Action Workflow Files](/.github/workflows/) to find the correct test command and environment variables for a module.

 # Roadmap

 Disgo is **STABLE**.
-Here are the steps required in order to complete it.

-1. Bundle Disgo (with `fieldalignment`) _[v10.0.0]_.

 The following additional features are being implemented.

 1. Voice Connections ([UDP Decision](/_contribution/libraries/), [Audio Processing using Opus](https://discord.com/developers/docs/topics/voice-connections#encrypting-and-sending-voice))
 2. [Sharding](https://github.com/switchupcb/disgo/issues/26)